-Summer has officially started, and many of us have vacation on the brain!
-However, it doesn’t have to be summertime to travel somewhere to relax for a few days.
-Many of us live in colder climates where a winter getaway to a sunny place is a must for our sanity.
+Many people are feeling the deep winter chill, and many of us have summer vacation on the brain!
+However, it doesn’t have to be a particular season or time of the year to travel somewhere to relax for a few days.
 Fortunately, there are several very wheelchair accessible locations around the world that are perfect for a quick city break or a longer family holiday.
 Here are my picks for the best wheelchair accessible vacation spots in the world.

 It’s hard to pick just one location in Florida that makes it an ideal vacation spot for wheelchair users.
 The Sunshine State is known for it’s excellent beaches, and dozens of them have access mats and/or boardwalks that make them wheelchair accessible.
 Orlando is home to several theme parks, including highly accessible ones like Walt Disney World, Universal Studios, and Sea World, which make the Central Florida city a great family-friendly destination.
 Motorsports racing fans can take a wheelchair accessible All Access tour at Daytona International Speedway, and nature lovers can go on accessible airboat tours in different locations around the state.
 Florida is also the epicenter for Caribbean cruise departures from the USA, and cruises are easily one of the best ways for wheelchair users to see the world and relax.